Akryum/peeky/docs/guide/config.md

 })
 ```

-## external
+## buildExclude

-An array of RegExp or module names that should not be processed during building.
+An array of RegExp, file glob or function of the form `(absolutePath: string) => boolean` that should not be processed during building.
 This can improve performance.

 Default value is `[/node_modules/]`.